 - train and develop employees, as well as your own role

 - update to newer technologies that can support your growth

 As your business grows, your strategy needs to evolve to suit your new position.
 For example, you may change your focus from winning new customers to building profitable relationships with existing ones.
 See how to target your most profitable customers.

 On the other hand, there are obvious risks to relying solely on existing customers.
 Diversifying your customer base or product mix spreads those risks.
 Read more about strategic planning for business growth.

 Following the same business model, but bigger, is not the only route to growth.
 There are other strategic growth options that might provide better business growth opportunities.
 These can include outsourcing or franchising your business.

 Minimising the risk of business growth

-Don't assume that your current success means that you will automatically be able to take advantage of these business opportunities.
-Every major move needs planning in the same way as a new business launch.
+Your current success doesn't necessarily mean that you will automatically be able to seize new business opportunities.
+Every major move needs planning in the same way as a new business launch:

-You need to be fully committed to your business strategy, even if it takes you out of your comfort zone.
-This may involve difficult decisions.
-For example, making employees redundant or leaving suppliers you have become friends with.
-But unless you're prepared to do this, you risk putting your business at a competitive disadvantage.
+Commit fully to your business strategy, even if it takes you out of your comfort zone.
+Be prepared to make difficult decisions, if necessary.
+For example, leaving suppliers you have become friends with.
+Unless you're prepared to do what it takes, you risk putting your business at a competitive disadvantage.